stakater/stakater-docs/docs/content/sre/tenant-operator/usecases/template.md

         namespace: stakater-tronador
 ```

-**Note:** Resource mapping could only be used via TGI to map resources within tenant namespaces or to some other tenant's namespace.
+**Note:** Resource mapping can only be used via TGI to map resources within tenant namespaces or to some other tenant's namespace.

 ## Using Templates with Default Parameters